 There are now more than 2,000 different species of geckos living in various parts of the world.
-Each one has altered its appearance, or other physical features, in order to survive in a hostile world.
-In the tropical rainforest, geckos are green which provides camouflage in three tops where they dwell.
+Each one has altered its appearance, or other physical features, to survive in a hostile world.
+In the tropical rainforest, geckos are green which provides camouflage in treetops where they dwell.

 Gecko’s flattened toe pads with sticky scales

 The geckos tail has evolved to become easily detached, allowing it to escape if caught by a predator.

 How has the jaguar adapted to the rainforest?

 Jaguars have adapted to the wet environment of the tropical rainforest.
 They are excellent swimmers, and unlike other cats, they seek out water for bathing and swimming.